probml/pyprobml/README.md

-## Installation
+### Installation

-We assume you have installed numpy, scipy, matplotlib, seaborn, pandas, scikit-learn, etc.
+To runt the scripts, we assume you have installed numpy, scipy, matplotlib, seaborn, pandas, scikit-learn, etc.
 (All of these are bundled with [anaconda](https://www.anaconda.com/distribution/).)

 Some scripts rely on additional libraries, such as the following: